This is the multi-page printable view of this section.

 The benefits that a company receives under a standard inbound license pass to downstream users as well.
 Explicit patent permissions and disclaimers of obligations and warranties clarify the recipients’ rights and duties.
 The broad grant of rights provides code recipients opportunities to make productive use of the software.
 Adherence to a single standard license promotes consistency and common understanding for all parties involved.

-must take place.
+take place.
 This varies by jurisdiction.
-In some places,
+As an individual

 What does it do?